spacebudz/lucid/docs/docs/getting-started/your-first-tx.md

 order: 2
 ---

-Let's create a simple transaction where we send `5 ADA` each to two recipients:
+Let's create a simple transaction where we send `5 ADA` to two recipients each:

 ```js
 const tx = await lucid.newTx()